stefanoschmidt1995/mbank/README.md

 # mbank
-`mbank` is a code for fast Gravitational Waves bank generation.
+`mbank` is a code for fast Gravitational Waves template bank generation.
 It creates a bank of binary black hole (BBH) systems.
 It is very handy for generating precessing and eccentric banks.
-The repository is still work-in-progress!

 If you want more details, you can take a look at the [documentation](https://mbank.readthedocs.io/en/latest/).
 Otherwise, you can keep reading and learn the essentials below.